-I have a beautiful bookshelf, tucked into the wall of our living room, that contains a plethora of books.
+I have a beautiful bookshelf tucked into our living room wall, which contains a plethora of books.
 I have an old rocker next to the bookshelf and a decent lamp that gives adequate light for reading.

 Sometimes, when people step into our home, they can’t see me sitting there, almost like I’m invisible.
-Or, maybe, I have literally stepped into the book I am reading and am no longer there to be seen.
+Or, maybe, I have literally stepped into the book I’m reading and am no longer there to be seen.

-The other day, I picked The Lost Art of Reading: Why Books Matter in a Distracted Time, by David L. Ulin from my bookshelf, a book I purchased in Casper, Wyoming at Wind City Books, March of 2014.
+The other day, I picked The Lost Art of Reading: Why Books Matter in a Distracted Time, by David L. Ulin from my bookshelf, a book I purchased in Casper, Wyoming at Wind City Books in March of 2014.

 I like to make a note of when and where I acquire a book.
-A memory will surface when reading the note, a feeling of paper and printed word.
-I’m comforted with that past-connection.
-When a note is not present, I feel I am missing something tangible similar to a piece missing from a puzzle —the picture isn’t complete.
+A memory will surface when reading the note, a feeling of paper, and the printed word.
+I’m comforted with that past connection.
+When a note is not present, I feel I’m missing something tangible similar to a missing puzzle piece—the picture isn’t complete.

-Books took me to places where I could dream big and walk tall, solve mysteries and overcome adversity.
-They were my friends and confidants, fellow travelers and mischievous hobnobbers.
+When I was younger, books took me to places where I could dream big, walk tall, solve mysteries, and overcome adversity.
+They were my friends and confidants, fellow travelers, and mischievous hobnobbers.
 I never went anywhere without a book.
 I still don’t, most of the time, and quickly regret not bringing one if I’ve forgotten to toss one into my bag.